-Aside from the dozens of young people we see every day out our centre, NHYC's Youth Outreach Project also works with vulnerable young people on the streets and in prison.
+Aside from the young people we see every day out our centre, New Horizon's Youth Outreach Project also works with young people who are sleeping rough, in prison or leaving prison.

-We encourage young people on the streets to come to New Horizon for support with accommodation and jobs, as well as specialised help for example around substance misuse or family mediation.
+We encourage young people who are sleeping rough or staying in unsafe situations to come to New Horizon for support with accommodation and jobs, as well as specialised help; for example around substance use or family mediation.
 They can also access one-to-one support, counselling and get medical help, food and showers/laundry as well as attending men’s and women’s groups to talk about their issues.
-The YOP team also offer specific support around Domestic Violence and Sexual Exploitation.
+The YOP team also offer specific support around domestic violence and exploitation.

-We work across London and will support clients throughout moves to other areas, both in the secure estate and in prison.
+We work across London and will support clients throughout moves to other areas, both in the community and in prison.
 We try to find them whatever support they need to get housed, into employment and to address whatever mental or physical health issues they may have.

 If you want to get support for someone who is in prison aged 16-24 you can email the YOP team on email@example.com we will write to the young person and then book a visit to introduce ourselves.